How to get naltrexone online

 Most people can take naltrexone, but there are some interactions and risks which may make naltrexone unsafe for you.
 Naltrexone is a prescription medication, and everyone should speak to a healthcare provider before beginning naltrexone.
 It’s important to also be honest about your medical history with your provider.
 When considering a naltrexone prescription, make sure to disclose to your physician if you have any of the following conditions:

 It’s also important to let your physician know any medication you’re taking, including any opioid-containing medicines for colds, cough, diarrhea, or pain.

-After signing up for a Monument treatment plan, most members meet with their physician within a few days.
+After joining Monument and enrolling in medication-assisted treatment, most members meet with their physician within a few days.
 If your physician determines that naltrexone is safe and appropriate for you, they will order a naltrexone prescription immediately after your telehealth appointment.
 Then, you can get your prescription sent directly to your door via Amazon pharmacy.
 Shipping times vary between 3-5 business days, and Amazon Prime members get free 2-day delivery.
 You can also pick up your prescription at a local pharmacy, typically within 1-2 days.
 In some cases, prescriptions may take longer to arrive.

 Naltrexone doesn’t have any psychoactive or addictive side effects.
 The most common symptoms people may experience while taking naltrexone are nausea and headache.
 If you experience side effects, you can speak to your physician about how to mitigate them (ex.
 Adjust dosage, take it at a different time of day, etc.) Many people also wonder what drinking on naltrexone is like.
 Naltrexone is intended to reduce the pleasurable effects of drinking alcohol.
 Some people describe feeling “full” after a drink, or that alcohol feels less appealing.
 It’s important to note that naltrexone does not inhibit the physical side effects of alcohol, such as decreased motor skills.